Risfat97/learning-go/README.md

 ## Array and Slices

-In Go, an aray is a numbered sequence of elements of a single type, called yhe element type.
+In Go, an aray is a numbered sequence of elements of a single type, called the element type.
 The length of array `a` can be discovered using the built-in function `len`.
 The elements can be addressed by integer indices 0 through `len(a)-1`.
 Once you create an array you cannot change its length.
 Examples: